 Granite's lovely variegations form when magma cools slowly beneath the Earth's crust, allowing for the aggregation of particular minerals.
 The most abundant of which are quartz and feldspar, with smaller amounts of mica and crystalline amphiboles veining throughout.
 This composition is what gives granite its glittering and uniquely organic-looking appearance.

 Because amphiboles and quartz are composed mainly of silicates (the same compounds found in glass), they are highly nonreactive.
 That means unless you cook with industrial strength hydrochloric acid on your granite countertops, you are unlikely to ruin it with typical kitchen ingredients.
+It's important to remember that sealants aren't as hardy, though, and may degrade if acidic substances are regularly spilled on them.

-Engineered Stone Quartz
+Engineered Stone Quartz Countertops

 As perhaps the most talked about material on the market these days, engineered stone recreates some of the look of granite and marble, with variegated stones suspended in a binding medium.
 Often the adhesive is a polymer resin, which is clear and allows for beautifully clear viewing of the stones within.
 Sometimes, cement mix may also be used, giving a more rustic effect.